DataDog/documentation/content/en/logs/processing/attributes_naming_convention.md

 ### Network

-Related to the data used in network communication.
+The following attributes are related to the data used in network communication.
 All fields and metrics are prefixed by `network`.

 | **Fullname**               | **Type** | **Description**                                                                          |
 | :---                       | :---     | :----                                                                                    |